philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 ## **4. Second trim.
 Execute `runFASTP_2_ssl.sbatch` (0.5-3 hours run time)**

 Normally, you would run this on the output from clumpify.
 However, to speed things up for the workshop, you will run this on the fq.gz files created from clumpify in the sample *Salarias fasciatus* directory.
-You can always come back once clumpify completes to see how it went!

 For pre-processing for genome assembly, use  [runFASTP_2_ssl.sbatch](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/runFASTP_2_ssl.sbatch).